sammk87/sagemaker-dvc-demo/README.md

 [Create an S3 Bucket to store data and DVC artifacts](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html)

-Note: Make sure to create this bucket in the same region as SageMaker studio
+Note: Make sure to create this bucket in the same region as of Amazon Sagemaker instance

 ### Step 4:
 Create a folder named data in S3 bucket

 ### Step 5:

 Setup git...

-- Open SageMaker Studio and from Git menu bar, choose “open git repo in terminal”
+- From Notbook instance, open Jupyter lab and from Git menu bar, choose “open git repo in terminal”

-- Use the following commands and setup git in SageMaker studio
+- Use the following commands to setup git in SageMaker Notebook

         mkdir sagemaker-dvc-demo
         cd sagemaker-dvc-demo